Great Comet of 1680: Overview

 The comet was discovered by Gottfried Kirch, a German astronomer, on 14 November 1680 (New Style), in Coburg, and it became one of the brightest comets of the seventeenth century – reputedly visible even in daytime – and was noted for its spectacularly long tail.
-Passing 0.42 au from Earth on 30 November 1680, it sped around an extremely close perihelion of 0.0062 au (930,000 km; 580,000 mi; or just 1.3 solar radii, 0.3 radii above the Sun's surface) on 18 December 1680, reaching its peak brightness on 29 December as it swung outward.
+Passing 0.42 au from Earth on 30 November 1680, it sped around an extremely close perihelion of 0.00622 AU; or just 1.34 solar radii, 0.34 radii above the Sun's surface) on 18 December 1680, reaching its peak brightness on 29 December as it swung outward.
 It was last observed on 19 March 1681.
-JPL Horizons shows the comet has roughly a barycentric orbital period of 10,000 years.
-As of 2023 the comet is about 259 au from the Sun.
+JPL Horizons shows the comet has roughly a barycentric orbital period of 10,400 years.
+As of 2026 the comet is about 260 au from the Sun.

 While the Kirch Comet of 1680–1681 was discovered by – and subsequently named for – Gottfried Kirch, credit must also be given to Eusebio Kino, the Spanish Jesuit priest who charted the comet's course.
 During his delayed departure for Mexico, Kino began his observations of the comet in Cádiz in late 1680.
 Upon his arrival in Mexico City, he published his Exposición astronómica de el cometa (Astronomical Account of the Comet; Mexico City, 1681) in which he presented his findings.
 Kino's Exposición astronómica is among the earliest scientific treatises published by a European in the New World.

 Basil Ringrose was serving under buccaneer Captain Bartholomew Sharpe and made the following observation shortly before raiding the Spanish port city of Coquimbo, Chile:

 Friday, November 19th, 1680.
 This morning about an hour before the day we observed a comet to appear a degree N. from the bright in Libra.
 The body thereof seemed dull, and its tail extended itself 18 or 20 degrees in length, being of a pale colour and pointing directly N.N.W.
 Our prisoners hereupon reported to us that the Spaniards had seen very strange sights, both at Lima, the capital city of Peru, Guayaquil, and other places, much about the time of our coming into the South Seas.

 Although it was undeniably a sungrazing comet, it was probably not part of the Kreutz family.
 Isaac Newton used the comet to test and verify Kepler's laws.
 John Flamsteed was the first to propose that the two bright comets of 1680–1681 were the same comet, one traveling inbound to the Sun and the other outbound, and Newton originally disputed this.
 Newton later changed his mind, and then, with Edmond Halley's help, purloined some of Flamsteed's data to verify this was the case without giving Flamsteed credit.